 - Video and Audio

 - ffmpeg is the tool I use to record all of my screencasts, and also splice and combine all of the video and audio when needed.
-I sometimes use Blender for making videos which would require NLE, but I always begrudge it.
+I sometimes used Blender for making videos which would require NLE, but I always begrudged it.
 If you're a novice at video editing, kdenlive would probably be better.
 In general, I never do any video editing, so ffmpeg is enough.

 - Writing documents